Twelfth Night: 20th and 21st century

 Influential productions were staged in 1912, by Harley Granville-Barker, and in 1916, at the Old Vic.

 Lilian Baylis reopened the long-dormant Sadler's Wells Theatre in 1931 with a notable production of the play starring Ralph Richardson as Sir Toby and John Gielgud as Malvolio.
 The Old Vic Theatre was reopened in 1950 (after suffering severe damage in the London Blitz in 1941) with a memorable production starring Peggy Ashcroft as Viola.
 Gielgud directed a production at the Shakespeare Memorial Theatre with Laurence Olivier as Malvolio and Vivien Leigh playing both Viola and Sebastian in 1955.
-The longest running Broadway production by far was Margaret Webster's 1940 staging starring Maurice Evans as Malvolio and Helen Hayes as Viola.
+The longest-running Broadway production by far was Margaret Webster's 1940 staging starring Maurice Evans as Malvolio and Helen Hayes as Viola.
 It ran for 129 performances, more than twice as long as any other Broadway production.

-A memorable production directed by Liviu Ciulei at the Guthrie Theater in Minneapolis, October–November 1984, was set in the context of an archetypal circus world, emphasising the play's convivial, carnivalesque tone.
+A memorable production directed by Liviu Ciulei at the Guthrie Theater in Minneapolis in 1984 was set in the context of an archetypal circus world, emphasising the play's convivial, carnivalesque tone.

 When the play was first performed, all female parts were played by men or boys, but it has been the practice for some centuries now to cast women or girls in the female parts in all plays.
-The company of Shakespeare's Globe, London, has produced many notable, highly popular all-male performances, and a highlight of their 2002 season was Twelfth Night, with the Globe's artistic director Mark Rylance playing the part of Olivia.
+In 1999 and 2007 Propeller produced the play with an all-male cast, at the Old Vic, and on tour internationally and in the UK.
+The company of Shakespeare's Globe, London, has produced many notable, highly popular all-male performances, and a highlight of their 2012 season was Twelfth Night, with the Globe's artistic director Mark Rylance playing Olivia.
 This season was preceded, in February, by a performance of the play by the same company at Middle Temple Hall, to celebrate the 400th anniversary of the play's première, at the same venue.
-Stephen Fry played Malvolio.
-The same production was revived in 2012–2013 and transferred to sell-out runs in the West End and Broadway; it ran in repertory with Richard III.
+Stephen Fry played Malvolio when the same production was revived in 2012–13, later transferring to sell-out runs in the West End and Broadway; it ran in repertory with Richard III.